1998 Orange Bowl

 The 1998 Orange Bowl was played on January 2, 1998, and served as the Bowl Alliance's designated national championship game for the 1997 season.
 This 64th edition of the Orange Bowl featured the Nebraska Cornhuskers of the Big 12 Conference and the Tennessee Volunteers of the Southeastern Conference (SEC).

 Teams

 While this was the designated national championship game, it featured the No. 2 and No. 3 ranked teams, per the AP Poll.
-The top-ranked Michigan Wolverines were not a participant, as the Big Ten champion was still obligated to appear in the Rose Bowl against the Pac-10 champion.
+The top-ranked Michigan Wolverines were not a participant, as the Big Ten champion was still contractually obligated to appear in the Rose Bowl against the Pac-10 champion.
 The next season, the Bowl Championship Series (BCS) was formed, allowing the Big Ten and Pac-10 champions to participate in bowl games other than the Rose Bowl.

 Tennessee Volunteers

 Tennessee came into the game with an 11–1 record and the No. 3 ranking.
 The Volunteers had finished their regular season with a 10–1 record, their only loss having been to Florida.
 Tennessee then defeated Auburn in the SEC title game on December 6.